 The Selkirk First Nation cultural centre at Pelly Crossing is housed in a replica of Fort Selkirk's Big Jonathan House.
 This attraction has a range of works by local artists, as well as locally-made beaded clothing, birch bark baskets, baby birch bedding and tools.
 A model of a fish trap and a fish rack illustrate the catching, drying and smoking of the summer fish catch for winter use.
 Enjoy listening to cassette tapes of storytelling elders or try some Northern Tutchone language lessons on tape.
 Watch the Fort Selkirk: Voices of the People video to learn more about this interesting region and its people.

 A restored heritage building in the community of Mayo, Binet House is home to displays on area history, early medical instruments, wildlife, geology, and local permafrost studies.
 The exhibit features a three-dimensional map of the region.
-A large collection of photographs portrays the lifestyle, past and present, of Mayo's residents and the local Na-Cho Nyäk Dun First Nation.
+A large collection of photographs portrays the past and present lifestyles of Mayo's residents and the Na-Cho Nyäk Dun First Nation.
 There is a Veterans' Monument and a Pioneer Garden on the well-kept grounds.
 Nearby is a monument marking the start of the Prince of Wales Trail and the local section of the Trans Canada Trail.
 Visit the Binet House annex for tourist information and local arts and crafts.

 This impressive log building in "downtown" Faro is the place to go for tourist information and interesting displays on the Campbell Region's history, geology and wildlife.
-The helpful interpretive staff can tell you everything you need to know for a great time in the area, including the location of trails, attractions, fishing holes, scenic drives and the best spots to view Sandhill Cranes and the unique Fannin sheep in the spring and fall.
+The helpful interpretive staff can tell you everything you need to know for a great time in the area.
+This includes the location of trails, attractions, fishing holes, scenic drives and the best spots to view Sandhill Cranes and the unique Fannin sheep in the spring and fall.
 The centre also presents regular free guided walks and talks on the region's many fascinating heritage features.
-Visitors who fancy a free round on the town's "urban" nine-hole golf course can even borrow a set of clubs from the centre.
+Visitors who fancy a free round on the town's "urban" nine-hole golf course can borrow a set of clubs from the centre.

 Breathtaking natural beauty and heart-wrenching human history!
 The Chilkoot Trail, managed by Parks Canada, is the same 53 km (33mi) trek that tested First Nation traders and gold-hungry dreamers.
 Let the spirit of people whose courage helped them survive the rugged northern wilderness inspire you.
 Hike the trail and share the challenge of those who reached the Klondike.
 Or, simply enjoy day trips and camping with friends and family at Lindeman City and historic Bennett Lake where you can visit a Victorian-era church still standing in a vanished boom town.
 (Photo © Parks Canada Parcs Canada/Michael MacLean)

-A small theatre shows a renowned National Film Board film: “Picturing a People” by Tlingit Director Carol Geddes, hourly.
-Visitors can stroll prepared trails and picnic in interpretive rest areas.
+The museum gift shop replicating Johnston’s 1950 general store stocks Tlingit arts and crafts, and small Yukon gifts.
+A small theatre shows films including renowned National Film Board film: “Picturing a People” by Tlingit Director Carol Geddes.
+Visitors can view an original 1940s Air Radio building and exhibit, stroll prepared trails or picnic in the interpretive rest areas.